thinkb4/a-walk-in-graphql/introduction/introduction.md

 + <----------[friend of]------------+
 ```

 Got the point?
-We could query the server:
+We could perform the following query:

 ```graphql
 me {